oVirt/ovirt-site/source/sla/quota.html.md

 UUID

-The storage domain UUID (Null for all storage domains in the DC)
+The storage domain UUID (Null for all storage domains in the storage pool)

 storage_use